What is a Pathology Report?

 Your pathology report

-The breast tissue removed during a biopsy is sent to a pathologist.
-A pathologist is the doctor who looks at the tissue under a microscope and determines whether or not the tissue contains cancer.
+The tissue removed during a breast biopsy is sent to a pathologist.
+A pathologist is a doctor who looks at the tissue under a microscope and determines whether or not the tissue contains cancer.

 The pathologist prepares a report of the findings, including the diagnosis, and sends it to your surgeon (or your oncologist).

-Along with other test results and any X-rays or other imaging, the pathology report(s) informs your diagnosis, prognosis and treatment.
+Along with other test results and any X-rays or other imaging, the pathology report(s) informs your diagnosis, prognosis (chances for survival) and treatment.

-Ideally, a medical team that includes your oncologist, radiologist, surgeon and pathologist will plan your treatment.
+Ideally, a medical team that includes your oncologist, surgeon, pathologist and radiologist (the doctor who read and interpreted your mammogram or other imaging) will plan your treatment.

 Findings on a pathology report